ptsweda/portfolio/README.md

 # Data Sientist
 ## About Me
-*I’m motivated by solving complex problems through data and uncovering insights that drive meaningful business decisions.
+*"I’m motivated by solving complex problems through data and uncovering insights that drive meaningful business decisions.
 Throughout my career—whether at Affirm, where I enhanced merchant analytics, or during my World Bank capstone project, where I used machine learning to assess disaster impacts—I’ve been passionate about turning raw data into actionable strategies.*

 *Beyond that, I’m driven by continuous learning and collaboration.
 I enjoy working with cross-functional teams, sharing insights, and refining models to optimize efficiency.
-Seeing the direct impact of data-driven solutions on business success or societal challenges keeps me engaged and eager to take on new challenges.*
+Seeing the direct impact of data-driven solutions on business success or societal challenges keeps me engaged and eager to take on new challenges."*

 #### TECHNICAL SKILLS:
 - Programming:Python (including Scikit-Learn), R, SQL, AWS